Understanding Global Loss Landscape of One-hidden-layer ReLU Networks, Part 1: Theory: The Locations of Differentiable Local Minima

 The associated linear system $\sum_{j=1}^{K} I_{ij} \mathbf{R}_j\cdot\mathbf{x}_i = y_i \ (i\in [N])$ can be rewritten in the following form

 where $ \mathbf{R}= ^T$.
 Here we have changed the meaning of $\mathbf{R}$ from a set in \eqref{eq2} to a vector without hampering the understanding.
-According to matrix theory, for the non-square matrix $ A\in\ \mathbb{R}^{N\times Kd}$, the general solution $\mathbf{R^{\ast }}$ to the least square problem \eqref{eq5} can be expressed as follows using Moore-Penrose inverse of $A$,
+According to matrix theory (see subsection \ref{section2.2}), the general solution $\mathbf{R^{\ast }}$ to the least square problem \eqref{eq5} can be expressed as follows using the Moore-Penrose inverse of $ A\in\ \mathbb{R}^{N\times Kd}$,